Sasan-Faraj/Extra_Credit/README.md

 ### K-Nearest Neighbors (KNN) and Model Validation

 For the KNN Models, a model was created for each data representation.
 Then for each data representation, a KNN was instantiated for values from 1-20 of neighbors.
-The testing and training score of each instantiated was noted inorder to find the best number of neighbors for comparison with other data representations.
+The testing and training score of each instance was noted inorder to find the best number of neighbors for comparison with other data representations.
 An image of the plot for the KNN based on the min max scaler is shown below.

 ![](KNN_N_Neighbors.png)

-The best number of numbers was chosen by deciding at which part of the plot did the testing score begin to level off or right before both data trended to the same score.
+The best number of number of neighbors was chosen by deciding at which part of the plot did the testing score begin to level off or right before both data trended to the same score.
 This is because with a greater number of neigbors, at one point, the entire plot will be filled by an unmeaningful cluster.
 Likewise, the nearest neighbors number was chosen by determining which instance did not have too much overfitting or underfitting of the data.

 For all data representations, the number of nearest neighbors chosen for model comparison was 6 neighbors.
-From comparing the different accuracies, it was determined that the min max scaler standardization of the data with a KNN model instatiated at a nearest neighbors equal to 6 out performed all other models with a testing accuracy of .6961, already more than .1 higher than the logistic regression.
+From comparing the different accuracies, it was determined that the min max scaler standardization of the data with a KNN model instatiated at a nearest neighbors equal to 6 out performed all other models with a testing accuracy of .6961, already .1 higher than the logistic regression.

 In order to ensure that this result was not unusual, a KFold validation of this instance of a KNN model was created.
-The mean training score was .7697 and the mean testing score was.6959.
+The mean training score was .7697 and the mean testing score was .6959.
 This was an expected result because the KNN model instance before hand had a similar training and testing score.
 It is important to note that this model is more overfit than the logisitic regression but has better testing accuracy either way.

 Lastly, the difference between inverse distance weighting and regular distance weighting was compared and inverse distance weighting performed worse, so that was not used in the final result.